Paris Geller

 Paris Eustace Geller is a fictional character on the television series Gilmore Girls and its spin-off A Year in the Life, played by Liza Weil.

-Paris is introduced as an ambitious high-school student from a wealthy family, who was raised almost entirely by her nanny.
+Paris is introduced as an ambitious high-school student from a wealthy Jewish family, who was raised almost entirely by her nanny.
 She has an extreme form of a Type A personality; she is driven and goes to any extreme to get what she wants, whether it be a high grade or a life goal, and is very disappointed in herself and others if she does not succeed.
 This is in stark contrast to her friend Rory Gilmore, who is much more relaxed and casual about most matters, and the only person close to Paris who can consistently pacify her.
 Paris's style of speaking is usually brash and matter-of-fact, and it is very rare that she lapses away from her usual tone.

 Paris was conceived as a short-term character who would serve as Rory's foil and arch-nemesis in high school.
 However, the role was gradually developed by series creator Amy Sherman-Palladino and her husband/writing partner Dan, and Paris would remain for the entirety of the series while growing closer to Rory.
 Weil's performance won critical acclaim, with Paris becoming one of the show's most popular and topical characters.